AnkitM18-tech/Dice-Simulator/README.md

 # Dice-Simulator
-Dice simulator using python.Roll it out ;)
+Dice simulator using python.Roll the Dice!